 Meet the Governors

 Originally a parent governor when my four, now adult, children attended Joy Lane School I returned to the school and was appointed as a Local Authority governor in 2010.
-I was elected joint Vice Chair at the Full Governing Body meeting in September 2017.
+I was elected joint Vice Chair at the Full Governing Body meeting in September 2017 and subsequently elected Chair of Governors in September 2018.

 Now retired my work background is administration, working in the NHS both Acute and Community services.